Stairs: Forms

-Stairs can take a large number of forms, combining winders and landings.
+Stairs can take a large number of forms, combining straight runs, winders, and landings.

 The simplest form is the straight flight of stairs, with neither winders nor landings.
-These types of stairs were commonly used in traditional homes as they are relatively easy to build and only need to be connected at the top and bottom; however, many modern properties may not choose straight flights of stairs because:
+These types of stairs were commonly used in traditional homes, as they are relatively easy to build and only need to be connected at the top and bottom.
+However, many modern architects may not choose straight flights of stairs because: